Thomas G. Dietterich

 methods for collecting, analyzing, and visualizing data on the

-Computational Sustainability jointly with Cornell University,
+Computational Sustainability led by Cornell University.

-effort seeks to develop novel computational methods to address
+This effort seeks to develop novel computational methods to address

 problems in ecosystem science and sustainable management of the